toolsfitna-source/token-gen/README.md

 ## Proxies

-**Use residential or mobile proxies.** Datacenter proxies are instantly flagged by hCaptcha and Discord risk scoring — tokens made on them will die on first phone/email verify prompt or get phone-locked at creation.
+**Use residential or mobile proxies.** Datacenter proxies are instantly flagged by h******* and Discord risk scoring — tokens made on them will die on first phone/email verify prompt or get phone-locked at creation.

 Recommended:
 - **Mobile** (4G/5G rotating) — best silent-pass rate, lowest account mortality.